daronphang/coding_resources/programming_paradigm/OOP/software_patterns/design/structural/composite.md

 ### Composite

 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly i.e. a group of objects is treated the same way as a single instance of the same type of objects.
 Composite pattern describes how to use recursive composition so that clients don't have to make distinction.
+An example would be a drawing editor allowing users to build complex diagrams out of simple components i.e. lines, rectangle and text to form a picture.

 Key to Composite pattern is an abstract class that represents both primitives and their containers.
 Useful whenever we have tree-like data structure i.e. file system, stacked resources, organization.